-- 1. It insures that your solicitation will not interfere with other current or potential Yale University proposals.

-- 2. It may result in informed advice from C&F directors who manage certain corporate or foundations relationships.
+- 1. It insures that your solicitation will not interfere with other current or potential Yale University proposals. - 2.
+It may result in informed advice from C&F directors who manage certain corporate or foundations relationships.
 Directors can help you identify to whom you should address your proposal or how to craft your request in a way that corresponds well with the institution's current priorities and needs.

-- B. Yale Office of Development Library

-- 1. Two main sources of support in the Office of Development:

-- A. For Corporations:

-- 1. Corporate Giving Directory

-- 2. Annual Reports of Corporations

-- B. For Foundations:

-- 1. The Foundation Directory is in the Development Library and is also accessible on CD-ROM

-The Foundation Center's Database on CD-ROM:

-Search for:

-- Foundations - Corporate Foundations
+The Yale Office of Development Library has some major sources for investigation.
+For Corporations, consult the Corporate Giving Directory and the Annual Reports of Corporations.
+For Foundations, consult the Foundation Directory in the Development Library (also accessible on CD-ROM).
+On the Foundation Center's Database on CD-ROM, search for: foundations and corporate Foundations.
 You may search by grantmaker, grants already awarded, or other criteria to narrow search.
 Note: Foundations are much more forthcoming than Corporations about what types of projects/events they consider funding.

-2. Other sources of research in the Development Library:

-A. For Corporations:

-There are no directories that will list what sponsorships corporations have made in the past.
+There are other sources of research in the Development Library.
+For Corporations, there are no directories that will list what sponsorships corporations have made in the past.
 Success in securing corporate sponsorships will result only if you seek sponsors whose missions align with yours and if you maintain a clear focus in your solicitation letter on why a relationship with your organization would be beneficial to this company.

-B. For Foundations:

-The Foundation Reporter

-The Foundation Directory

-America's New Foundations

-National Guide to Funding in Arts and Culture

-International Foundation Directory

-Directory of New and Emerging Foundations

-C. For Corporate Foundations:

-Corporate Giving Directory

-International Corporate Giving

-National Directory of Corporate Giving

-Corporate Foundation Profiles

-D.For People:

-Who's Who directories

-Newspapers

-Magazines

-Note: It pays to research the individuals affiliated with the prospects you are targeting.
+For Foundations, such sources do exist.
+These include: The Foundation Reporter, The Foundation Directory, America's New Foundations, National Guide to Funding in Arts and Culture, International Foundation Directory, Directory of New and Emerging Foundations, Corporate Giving Directory, International Corporate Giving, National Directory of Corporate Giving and Corporate Foundation Profiles.
+Also of interest may be Who's Who directories, newspapers and magazines.
+It pays to research the individuals affiliated with the prospects you are targeting.
 You may learn that they are Yale alumni and that they were involved with your organization while at Yale.
 You may learn that they serve on the board of an organization with a mission similar to yours.
 Such information can be useful when crafting your letter or placing your follow-up call.

-3. Other sources of research:

-LEXIS-NEXIS

-Contains:

-Who's Who Directories

-Major newspapers, magazines

-To find information on organizations, search under "news"

-To find information about people, search under "people"
+LEXIS-NEXIS, available from the Yale University Library website, contains Who's Who Directories, major newspapers and magazines, as well.